-- Group resulting market segments together in advertisement campaigns.
+- Group the resulting market segments together in advertisement campaigns.

 - Test resulting advertisement groups using AB testing, multi-armed bandit etc.

-An ad, showing a specific property archetype was shown per above to a few different demographic clusters, represented by color groups green, orange and red.
-The green group which contained zips 10464, 32832 etc. performed well with this ad while the red group containing zips 10526, 10501 etc. did poorly.
+An advertisement showing a specific property archetype was shown per above to a few different demographic clusters, which are represented by color groups green, orange and red.
+The green group, which contained zips 10464, 32832 and so forth, performed well with this ad, while the red group containing zips 10526, 10501 etc. did poorly.